AI4Finance-Foundation/FinRL/README.md

 ## Overview

+FinRL is the original open-source framework for financial reinforcement learning, organized around three core layers:

+- **Market Environments**
+- **DRL Agents**
+- **Financial Applications**

-FinRL has three layers: market environments, agents, and applications.
-For a trading task (on the top), an agent (in the middle) interacts with a market environment (at the bottom), making sequential decisions.
+For a trading task, an agent interacts with a market environment and learns sequential decision-making policies.

+This repository focuses on the **classic FinRL workflow** for education, experimentation, and research prototyping.

+For the **next-generation production-oriented stack**, including modular deployment and AI-native trading infrastructure, please visit **[FinRL-X / FinRL-Trading](https://github.com/AI4Finance-Foundation/FinRL-Trading)**.

 <div align="center">
 <img align="center" src=figs/finrl_framework.png>